masukomi/mongodb_meilisearch/README.md

 end
 ```

+Note that that _unless you configure it otherwise_ the ids of `belongs_to` objects
+will not be searchable.
+This is because they're random strings that no human's ever
+going to be searching for, and we don't want to waste RAM or storage.

 ### Going Beyond The Defaults
 This module strives for sensible defaults, but you can override them with the